Model number: ML2-TC10SAIT

 Farberware vs Toshiba: which is best?

-"Toshiba are ideal for those looking for a high-performing, feature-rich microwave.
+"Toshiba is ideal for those looking for a high-performing, feature-rich microwave.
 With sensor cooking, inverter technology, and other advanced options, Toshiba microwaves offer more control and efficiency, making them a better option for cooking enthusiasts or larger families."

 FAQs